 We are a school that proudly embraces change and does not shy away from the increasing use and dependence on ICT in the world.
-Everything that we do in ICT is geared towards removing the fear from using computers and the internet.
+Everything that we do in ICT is geared towards removing the fear of using computers and the internet.
 Children use the internet and will continue to do so.
 Therefore, our responsibility is to prepare them for the digital world and motivate them to become responsible digital citizens.
-Staff members do everything in their power to stay up-to-date with the developments in this field and perpetually promote the importance of e-safety.
+Staff members perpetually promote the importance of e-safety.

-Learning is also enhanced by a carefully planned range of educational visits with their strong links to enhance the curriculum.
+Learning is also enhanced by a carefully planned range of educational visits to enhance the curriculum.
 Our curriculum is also structured to use the wealth of local resources (including those further afield) to enhance the children's learning experiences.
+We ensure that learning is accessible and appropriately sequenced and paced for all levels of ability.

-Our approach to assessment is built upon these milestones, looking to use assessment to monitor and support the children's learning over a number of years.
+Our approach to assessment is built upon these milestones: we use a range assessment tools to monitor and support the children's learning over a number of years.